 Pre-Qualified Supplier Program

-Loyola University Chicago operates under the philosophy of decentralized buying under its Procurement Card Program and dealing primarily with University approved Pre-Qualified Suppliers in its acquisition of products and services.
-A Pre-Qualified Supplier is one that has completed a formalized selection process operated by the Purchasing Department, and has been chosen by the University as a supplier who can provide products, materials and/or services that are in the best interests of the University as related to quality of products, materials and/or services; length of contract; advantageous pricing; payment methodologies; delivery practices/performance; supplier operational support and services; ethical business practices; and social and community support.
+Loyola University Chicago operates under a decentralized Procurement program.
+As a result, departments should engage with Pre-Qualified Suppliers and Service Providers whenever practical and practicable for the acquisition of goods and services.
+A Pre-Qualified Supplier is one that has completed a formalized and competitive selection process and has been chosen by the University as a supplier or provider who can provide products, materials and/or services that are in the best interests of the University as related to quality of products, materials and/or services; length of contract; advantageous pricing; payment methodologies; delivery practices/performance; supplier operational support and services; ethical business practices; and social and community support.
 Additionally, Loyola University Chicago incorporates commodity management strategies that allow the University to negotiate best price and service agreements for specific goods and services and to formalize the relationship with certain suppliers.
 This strategy ensures the best overall value to the University community and increases business potential for suppliers.
-Suppliers of goods and services that are part of these commodity groups participate in requests for proposal and negotiation of competition to qualify for status as a Loyola University Chicago Pre-Qualified Supplier.
-Once Pre-Qualified Suppliers have been selected for each commodity group, those companies become the primary suppliers to the University.
+Suppliers of goods and services that are part of these commodity groups participate in open competition through proposal and negotiation to qualify for status as a Loyola University Chicago Pre-Qualified Supplier.
+Once a Pre-Qualified Supplier has been selected for each commodity group, that company will become the primary supplier to the University.

-A Pre-Qualified Supplier must agree to sign a University agreement/contract which identifies all the terms and conditions under which the agreement/contract will operate.
+A Pre-Qualified Supplier must agree to sign a University contract or agreement which identifies all the terms and conditions under which the contract or agreement will operate.

-Non Pre-Qualified Suppliers may be used with the understanding that a) the probability of the best deals are with Pre-Qualified Suppliers due to volume discounts, b) transactions which exceed the competitive threshold of $5,000 require added steps by the buyer to justify and properly document the order (utilizing the Buyer Actions Matrix), and c) buyers must negotiate the applicable sales terms and conditions with the supplier along with the method of order and payment (Lawson Purchase Order versus Web-ordering versus Procurement Card versus Check Requisition, as applicable).
+Non Pre-Qualified Suppliers may be used with the understanding that a) the probability of the best deals are with Pre-Qualified Suppliers due to volume discounts, b) transactions which exceed the competitive threshold of $5,000 require added steps (including but not limited to, multiple quotes) by the buyer to justify and properly document the order (utilizing the Procurement Action Matrix), and c) buyers must negotiate the applicable sales terms and conditions with the supplier along with the method of order and payment (Lawson Purchase Order, Check Requisition, or Procurement Card, as applicable: see Requisition Guidelines for more information.
+Any requisitions submitted to Procurement Services requesting the use of a non-Pre-Qualified or Preferred Supplier will be reviewed and analyzed by the Procurement Services staff to ensure that a more adequate supplier is not on file.
+Any changes to the the requested vendor will be communicated back to the requesting department with a detailed description of why the change was initiated.

-The University’s process has advantages to both the supplier and University users.
-For the supplier, the main features are pre-negotiated terms and conditions for each order, price verification for speed of payment, single point of University contact, the ability to market products to the entire campus with Loyola Purchasing’s assistance, fewer supplier quotations under contract conditions, and the potential for a higher volume of business.
+The University’s procurement process has advantages to both the supplier and the University.
+For the supplier, the main features are pre-negotiated terms and conditions for each order, price verification for speed of payment, single point of University contact, the ability to market products to the entire campus with Loyola Procurement Services assistance, fewer supplier quotations under contract conditions, and the potential for a higher volume of business.

-For Loyola personnel, this process provides 1) a list of Pre-Qualified Suppliers who have already accepted a) negotiated commercial and/or federal government terms and conditions of sale, b) negotiated pricing or discount structures, and c) University performance standards; 2) a decreased amount of effort with less need for quotations and documentation required on each order; 3) campus access to authorized contract pricing and discounts; and, 4) a supplier dedicated web site for campus ordering.
+For the University, this process provides 1) a list of Pre-Qualified Suppliers who have already accepted a) negotiated commercial and/or federal government terms and conditions of sale, b) negotiated pricing or discount structures, and c) University performance standards; 2) a reduction in administrative burden with less need for quotations and documentation required on each order; 3) campus access to authorized contract pricing and discounts; and, 4) in many cases a supplier dedicated web site for campus ordering.

 To become a Pre-Qualified Supplier, a company must comply with certain Loyola requirements for the program.
 Those requirements are as follows – The supplier must: